ZEISS/zephyr/doc/develop/test/twister.rst

     not wish to update them to zTest.
 The ``console`` harness tells Twister to parse a test's text output for a regex defined in the test's YAML file.
     The ``robot`` harness is used to execute Robot Framework test suites in the Renode simulation framework.
+The ``robotframework`` harness can be used to execute arbitrary Robot Framework test suites on the hardware in an emulation environment.

     Some widely used harnesses that are not supported yet: